jonblatho/covid-19/content/faq.md

 * Due to a prolonged and intense winter weather event, the HCHD was closed for several days in mid-February 2021, so testing data is estimated for that period.
 * Due to an Internet Archive error, the HCHD dashboard for March 5, 2021, could not be archived, so its source link is unavailable.
 * There are two Howell County cases for which, after a thorough review of publicly available data, I have been unable to conclusively identify a corresponding town.

+#### Why are antigen tests included here?
+Many entities do not report COVID-19 antigen tests, but HCHD does.
+In Howell County, antigen tests have been abnormally common compared to much of the rest of the country.
+As a result, excluding these tests results the elimination of a significant share of tests and cases.
+For consistency across datasets, and after carefully considering all variables, I have made the judgment that including antigen tests offers a more realistic picture of the spread of COVID-19 in Howell County.